 But as Amazon's array of smart speakers picks up momentum, so too does its streaming service.

 And if you're a smart home user, Amazon Music can be an incredibly easy to use music service for smart speakers, and you might find that you actually have a membership without realizing it.

-Lucky for you though, We've gathered all the information you should need into a handy guide, below.
+Still confused?
+Worry not... we've gathered all the information you should need about Amazon's music streaming service into a handy guide, below.